rdf-elixir/grax/README.md

 The development of this project was sponsored by [NetzeBW](https://www.netze-bw.de/) for [NETZlive](https://www.netze-bw.de/unsernetz/netzinnovationen/digitalisierung/netzlive).

+## Consulting

+If you need help with your Elixir and Linked Data projects, just contact [NinjaConcept](https://www.ninjaconcept.com/) via <contact@ninjaconcept.com>.

 ## License and Copyright

 (c) 2020-present Marcel Otto.
 MIT Licensed, see [LICENSE](LICENSE.md) for details.